ThilinaRajapakse/simpletransformers/README.md

 Args:

-- train_df: ath to JSON file containing training data.
+- `train_df`: Path to JSON file containing training data.
 The model will be trained on this file.
             output_dir: The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

-- output_dir (optional): The directory where model files will be saved.
+- `output_dir` (optional): The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

-- show_running_loss (Optional): Set to False to prevent training loss being printed.
+- `show_running_loss` (Optional): Set to False to prevent training loss being printed.

-- args (optional): Optional changes to the args dict of the model.
+- `args` (optional): Optional changes to the args dict of the model.
 Any changes made will persist for the model.

-- eval_file (optional): Path to JSON file containing evaluation data against which evaluation will be performed when evaluate_during_training is enabled.
+- `eval_file` (optional): Path to JSON file containing evaluation data against which evaluation will be performed when evaluate_during_training is enabled.
 Is required if evaluate_during_training is enabled.

+- `**kwargs`: Additional metrics that should be used.
+Pass in the metrics as keyword arguments (name of metric: function to use).
+    A metric function should take in two parameters.
+The first parameter will be the true labels, and the second parameter will be the predictions.

 Returns: